CourtneyWhy/technical-writing-portfolio/README.md

 ## Articles

-- [Fixing Connectivity Issues with Azure Kubernetes Service (AKS) Clusters](https://github.com/CourtneyWhy/technical-writing-portfolio/blob/main/aks-cluster-connectivity-issues.md): This article provides a step-by-step guide to troubleshooting and resolving common connectivity issues in Azure Kubernetes Service (AKS) clusters, including verifying cluster configurations, checking network connectivity and firewall rules, and ensuring that Kubernetes resources are set up correctly.
+- [Fixing Connectivity Issues with Azure Kubernetes Service (AKS) Clusters](https://github.com/CourtneyWhy/technical-writing-portfolio/blob/main/aks-cluster-connectivity-issues.md): This article is designed to help developers and IT professionals troubleshoot and resolve common connectivity issues in Azure Kubernetes Service (AKS) clusters.
+This article provides detailed instructions for verifying cluster configurations, checking network connectivity and firewall rules, and ensuring that Kubernetes resources are set up correctly.

-- [Troubleshooting Common Azure Virtual Machine Connectivity Issues](https://github.com/CourtneyWhy/technical-writing-portfolio/blob/main/troubleshooting-common-azure-virtual-machines.md): This article provides a step-by-step guide to troubleshooting common Azure Virtual Machine connectivity issues.
-It covers various scenarios, starting from the most common to the least common, and walks you through checking the VM configurations, network connectivity, firewall rules, and VM resources.
+- [Troubleshooting problems signing into Skype](https://support.skype.com/en/faq/FA10038/troubleshooting-problems-signing-into-skype.md): This article provides a step-by-step guide to troubleshooting common sign-in issues with Skype, including forgetting user name or password, locked or compromised accounts, incorrect birthdate, unable to sign in using Facebook, and missing contacts or credit.
+The audience for this article is anyone who is experiencing difficulties signing in to their Skype account and needs help identifying the root cause of the issue and how to resolve it.

 ## Using Children's Books to Simplify Learning Complex Topics: A Case Study in Kubernetes